Amgen Scholars Program

 Wachtler, Thomas We perceive visual features such as color, form, or size of objects not in isolation but depending on the visual context.
 Contextual influences are thought to play an important role in reliable and efficient perception.
 In this project we will perform quantitative measurements of visual performance and use models of neural processing to investigate the neural mechanisms underlying contextual influences on visual perception.
 TBA

-Willem, Michael The Laboratory for Neurodegenerative Disease Research focuses on the generation of Amyloid ß-peptide (Aß) as the major constituent of neurotoxic amyloid plaques in Alzheimer's Disease (AD). not available
+Willem, Michael The Laboratory for Neurodegenerative Disease Research focuses on the generation of Amyloid ß-peptide (Aß) as the major constituent of neurotoxic amyloid plaques in Alzheimer's Disease (AD).
+TBA

 Please do not contact faculty members directly.
 Only applications sent through our application tool within the deadline will be considered.